 At Anima Arts we believe that healthy and meaningful movement is central to our well-being.
-We love creative movement and dance because they offer opportunities to experience health through kinesthetic learning and embodiment.
-Our classes are environments of discovery activating physicality, artistry, intuition, experimentation, inquiry, and curiosity.
+We value creative movement and dance because they offer opportunities to experience health through kinesthetic learning and embodiment.
+Our events are environments of discovery activating physicality, artistry, intuition, experimentation, inquiry, and curiosity.

-We create joyful and meaningful movement experiences for our participants with the goals of increasing
+We create positive and meaningful art experiences for our participants with the goals of increasing

 - Intrinsic motivation to engage in activities that enhance children’s well-being